pjenvey/path-pep/pep-0NNN.rst

 In the end, it was decided that using ``bytes`` to represent paths is simply not going to go away and thus they should be supported to some degree.
-For those not wanting the hassle of working with ``bytes``, ``os.fspath()`` is provided.
+The hope is that people will gravitate towards path objects like pathlib and that will move people away from operating directly with ``bytes``.

 A generic string encoding mechanism
 -----------------------------------

 At one point there was a discussion of developing a generic mechanism to extract a string representation of an object that had semantic meaning (``__str__()`` does not necessarily return anything of semantic significance beyond what may be helpful for debugging).
 In the end, it was deemed to lack a motivating need beyond the one this PEP is trying to solve in a specific fashion.

 Have __fspath__ be an attribute